Santaji Ghorpade: Death

-An imperial order from emperor Aurangzeb to pursue Santaji was given to Hamiddudin Khan Bahadur.
+An imperial order from Aurangzeb to pursue Santaji was given to Hamiddudin Khan Bahadur.
 Khan fought with him and recovered some of the elephants of Qasim Khan, which Santaji had looted earlier.
 Then Khan was ordered to return to the court, leaving some of his officers to accompany Bidar Bakht, who had been ordered to chase Santaji.
-Several fights occurred, however Santaji's plunder against Mughal camps stiil continued.
+Several fights occurred, however Santaji's plunder against Mughal camps still continued.